A Dearheart Persian Cattery

 Located in the Pacific Northwest

-We are a *very* small hobby breeder, located about 30 minutes outside of Seattle, and are part of a conservation program for the Dearheart line.
-We are working in conjunction with a dedicated network of breeders around the country to protect and expand the gene pool of these gorgeous (and once nearly extinct) cats.
-We have one mating pair (Gus & Ivy), and a "teenage" female (Mia).
+We are a *very* small hobby breeder, located about 30 minutes outside of Seattle.
+We are part of a conservation program for the Dearheart line, and are working in conjunction with a dedicated network of breeders around the country to protect and expand the gene pool of these gorgeous (and once nearly extinct) cats.
+Our sweet boy, Gus is the father of all our babies.
+Ivy & Mia are our females.
+All three are absolutely beautiful, and have fantastic (if not somewhat ridiculous) personalities.
+Our cats are genetically cleared for all the diseases that tend to plague non-Dearheart Persians.
 We anticipate having 2-4 litters per year.
 Kittens will be availble to loving homes.

 We are a normal (ish- haha) family, consisting of myself, my husband, our three boys (10, 13, & 15), and the furballs.

 We live about 30 minutes outside of Seattle, in a large home on nearly an acre.
-Jason and I are Real Estate Brokers, meaning we largely work from home.
+My husband (Jason) and I are Real Estate Brokers, meaning we largely work from home.
 We spend a whole lot of time hanging out as a family.

 The point is, these cats aren’t just beautiful, they’re friendly.
 Ridiculously so.
 Seriously, sometimes they’re over the top.
 And that’s not an accident.
 We believe that cats should actively seek out attention from their humans, not run and hide the minute they hear a kid come into the room.
 I’m sure you’ve come across breeders who refuse to sell cats to families with young kids.
 We have too.
 They argue that kids are too rowdy, or a cat might get hurt.
 We think that’s BS.
 Yeah, of course it’s important to teach children to be respectful of animals, especially a small kitten, and it’s important to monitor them.
 But frankly, cats have 6 ends, 5 of which are pointy.
 If your kid is too rough, they’ll likely get a swift correction in the form of a scratch.
 Most kids are smart enough to figure that one out.